huawei-noah/benchmark/FuxiCTR/README.md

 Click-through rate (CTR) prediction is an critical task for many industrial applications such as online advertising, recommender systems, and sponsored search.
 FuxiCTR provides an open-source library for CTR prediction, with stunning features in configurability, tunability, and reproducibility.

-This repo is the official code release of FuxiCTR used in the following benchmarking paper:
+If you find FuxiCTR useful in your research, please kindly cite the following papers:

-+ Jieming Zhu, Jinyang Liu, Shuai Yang, Qi Zhang, Xiuqiang He, [Open Benchmarking for Click-Through Rate Prediction](https://arxiv.org/abs/2009.05794), in Proceedings of the 30th {ACM} International Conference on Information and Knowledge Management (CIKM), 2021.
++ Jieming Zhu, Jinyang Liu, Shuai Yang, Qi Zhang, Xiuqiang He.
+[Open Benchmarking for Click-Through Rate Prediction](https://arxiv.org/abs/2009.05794), in Proceedings of the 30th ACM International Conference on Information and Knowledge Management (CIKM), 2021.
++ Jieming Zhu, Kelong Mao, Quanyu Dai, Liangcai Su, Rong Ma, Jinyang Liu, Guohao Cai, Zhicheng Dou, Xi Xiao, Rui Zhang.
+[BARS: Towards Open Benchmarking for Recommender Systems](https://openbenchmark.github.io), in Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2022.

 ## Model List